Erysiphe betae

-Erysiphe betae is a plant pathogen.
-It is a form of powdery mildew that can affect crops of sugar beet, when it can cause up to a 30% yield loss.
+Erysiphe betae is a fungal plant pathogen.
+It is a species of powdery mildew found on genera including Beta, Dysphania and Spinacia that can affect crops of sugar beet, potentially causing up to a 30% yield loss.
 The fungus occurs worldwide in all regions where sugar beet is grown and it also infects other edible crops, e.g. beetroot.

 Identification

-This pathogen is a strict obligated parasite, and therefore can only be identified when in planta.
-Often to properly identify this pathogen, some form of microscopic analysis is needed when it is only found on one type of plant.
-This can be done through isolation and observation of cleistothecia, which are the product of sexual reproduction.
+Symptoms of E. betae are typical for species in the family, causing white powdery growth on leaves and stems of affected plants.
+It is the only powdery mildew species known from its hosts.